 Inline Variants Block (Variant Source and Variant Sink) with Override variant conditions and use the following variant option selected.

-Inline Variants Block (Variant Source and Variant Sink) with Analyze all choice during update diagram and generate preprocessor conditionals option selected.
+Inline Variants Block (Variant Source and Variant Sink) with Analyze all choices during update diagram and generate preprocessor conditionals option selected.

-Inline Variants Block (Variant Source and Variant Sink) with Allow zero active variant control and Analyze all choice during update diagram and generate preprocessor conditionals options selected.
+Inline Variants Block (Variant Source and Variant Sink) with Allow zero active variant control and Analyze all choices during update diagram and generate preprocessor conditionals options selected.

 Initialize Function block

 Reset Function block

 The Log pane displays information and validation results of the source of control variables for the models in the hierarchy.

 For example, if a variant configuration is used for a referenced model, the referenced model name is displayed in the row along with name of the variant configuration data object and variant configuration.
 The pane also displays errors encountered during validation of the variant configuration.